 So first of all, let’s just consider what we’ve got in the smaller right-angled

 triangle, triangle 𝐶𝐷𝐸.
-I’ve been given two lengths, and in the larger right-angled
+I’ve been given two lengths.
+And in the larger right-angled

-triangle, triangle 𝐴𝐵𝐶, I have only one length, and it’s the length in that triangle that ultimately I’m
+triangle, triangle 𝐴𝐵𝐶, I have only one length.
+And it’s the length in that triangle

-Now there is an angle that is common to both of these triangles and it’s angle 𝐶,
+Now there is an angle that is common to both of these triangles.
+And it’s angle 𝐶. So

-right-angled triangle and then combine angle 𝐶 with that length, nineteen centimeters, in the
+right-angled triangle and then combine angle 𝐶 with that length, 19 centimeters, in the

 larger triangle in order to work out the length of 𝐴𝐶.